s4rd3d/x11-sentinel-server/README.md

     This will create the volumes used by the containers.

-3. Stop the containers:
+4. Stop the containers:

     ```
-    $ docker-compose down
+    $ docker-compose --env-file env.local -f docker-compose.yml down
     ```

-4. Switch to root user (If the Docker server is deployed on a different machine from the user's host machine, then login to the machine where the Docker server is deployed as root).
+5. Switch to root user (If the Docker server is deployed on a different machine from the user's host machine, then login to the machine where the Docker server is deployed as root).